-Militia work differs from voluntary work in associations, clubs, schools or similar organisations.
+Militia work differs from voluntary work in associations, clubs, schools or organisations.
 Militia work is always a part-time political activity for the state (the Confederation, the canton or the municipality).

-The militia system promotes and strengthens political participation at the federal level and in the cantons and municipalities.
+The militia system promotes and strengthens political participation at the federal level and in cantons and municipalities.

 This culture of participation reduces the distance between the political elite and the citizens.
 The Citizens also come into contact with politics at an early stage.